ScilifelabDataCentre/RDM-guidelines/content/topics/open-science.md

 community.
 * Open dialogue: Dialogue with indigenous and traditional systems.

-The Association of Swedish Higher Education Institutions (SUHF), in collaboration with the Swedish National Data Service (SND) and the National Library of Sweden, has developed the webiste openscience.se providing essential information about the key actors, resources, and documents that are central to Sweden’s transition to an open science system.
+The Association of Swedish Higher Education Institutions (SUHF), in collaboration with the Swedish National Data Service (SND) and the National Library of Sweden, has developed the website openscience.se providing essential information about the key actors, resources, and documents that are central to Sweden’s transition to an open science system.

 <a class="link-teal" href="https://openscience.se/en" target="_blank"><b>Visit openscience.se <i class="bi bi-box-arrow-up-right"></i></b></a>